Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 Red Flags to Watch for on Your Dec Page

 Your dec page isn't just a formality — it's a legal summary of what you're paying for.
-Errors happen more often than people realize.
-Here are the most critical red flags to watch for every time you receive an updated dec page:
+Errors happen more often than people realize, and only what's listed on the final declarations page is considered binding, regardless of prior discussions with your agent.

 Red Flag Why It Matters

-Wrong name or address Can complicate or delay claims processing
+Wrong name or address Can complicate or delay claims processing; incorrect address may also affect your premium

 Incorrect VIN Your car may not actually be covered for theft or physical damage